mcmahog1/ReadMe_Imputation/README.md

 ---

 ###*Question 10:*
 What do the first eight columns represent in the imputation output.
 What is the most likely genotype of the first person at the first SNP (columns 6 to 8).
+What is the dosage of the C allele.
 <br />
 ---